m3db/m3/DOCUMENTATION.md

 ## Running Documentation

-As noted in the prerequisites section, if you need to run the documentation locally to see how your edits look with `hugo server`, you need to have the Victor theme in the same directory as the M3 codebase, as `hugo server` runs in Hugo's "development" mode (and matches _site/config/development/config.toml_).
+As noted in the prerequisites section, if you want to run the documentation locally to see how your edits look with `hugo server`, you need to have the Victor theme in the same parent directory as the M3 codebase, as `hugo server` runs in Hugo's "development" mode (and matches _site/config/development/config.toml_).

-This does mean that as you make changes to the theme or documentation, usually, it refreshes automatically in the browser preview.
+This does mean that as you make changes to the theme or documentation, it refreshes automatically in the browser preview.
 Sometimes Hugo doesn't refresh included files, so you may need to restart the server process.

 ## Testing Documentation